QuantiModo/quantimodo-android-chrome-ios-web-app/README.md

 Once you have done that, follow these steps to build, upload, and publish the Chrome app to Webstore.

 1. run command gulp chrome
-1. Enter the name of the app that you want to release for example `moodimodo`.
+1. Enter the name of the app that you want to release for example `medtlc`.
 1. Task will ask you if you have increased the version number in the manifest.json file.
 1. A browser window will open, you need to login with your developer account and give permissions.
 After that, a code will be displayed, copy that and paste it in the console.
 1. After that, the app will be uploaded to the chrome developer dashboard, you will be asked if you want to publish it.